-These two families include patent applications with claims directed to methods of promoting the activation and proliferation of NK cells through the use of our single-chain or multi-chain chimeric polypeptides for ex vivo cell therapy use.
-As of December 2022, these two families, which include methods of using HCW9201 and HCW9206, include two pending U.S. utility patent applications and 15 pending patent applications filed in Europe, Australia, Canada, Israel, Japan, South Korea, Singapore, Hong Kong and China.
+These two families include patents and patent applications with claims directed to methods of promoting the activation and proliferation of NK cells through the use of our single-chain or multi-chain chimeric polypeptides for ex vivo cell therapy use.
+As of December 2023, these two families, which include methods of using HCW9201 and HCW9206, include U.S. Patent No. 11,730,762, U.S. Patent No. 11,738,052, two pending U.S. utility patent applications, and 15 pending patent applications filed in Europe, Australia, Canada, Israel, Japan, South Korea, Singapore, Hong Kong and China.
 The earliest predicted expiration date of any patent issuing from a patent application in the first of these two families is 2039.
 The earliest predicted expiration date of any patent application in the second of these two families is 2040.
 Wugen has obtained an exclusive license to these two patent families limited to use in manufacturing certain cellular therapy products.